khanage/bearded.monads/README.md

 ### Installation

-Beard.Monads is available from NuGet:
+Bearded.Monads is available from NuGet:

 `Install-Package Bearded.Monads`